 It sometimes seems that horses have a talent for getting themselves in trouble.
 Usually, it’s the environment we keep them in that is the real problem.
 No doubt, wild horses occasionally get cast, but it’s common in our domestic horses, and while it can happen to horses in pastures, getting cast is more likely to happen when a horse is in a stall.

-A horse is said to be cast when it gets stuck on its back or side and a bit like a turtle, can’t get it’s feet under it to stand up.
+A horse is said to be cast when it gets stuck on its back or side and a bit like a turtle, can’t get it’s feet under it to stand up again.

-The horse's legs will likely be jammed against a wall or fence, caught in rope, its halter, or blanket, stuck under a feeder or other object, or the horse will be lying in a hole or hollow it can't scramble out of.
+The horse's legs may get jammed against a wall or fence, caught in rope, its own halter, or blanket straps, stuck under a feeder, rail or other object, or the horse might lie down in a hole or hollow in the ground and not be able to scramble out of it.

 If your horse has fallen, or has laid down and is unable or unwilling to get up, but is not cast, call your veterinarian immediately.